 Vitamin K is a fat-soluble vitamin, which is abundantly found in tomatoes, broccoli, chestnuts, cashew nuts, beef, lamb, mangoes, grapes, etc.

-Vitamin A deficiency is one of the major causes of night blindness in pregnant women and also affects the immune system, which can also result in deaths from certain contagious diseases.
+Vitamin A deficiency is one of the major causes of night blindness and also affects the immune system, which can also result in deaths from certain contagious diseases.

 Also Refer: Vitamin A Deficiency